iann0036/iamlive/README.md

 _I get a message "package embed is not in GOROOT" when attempting to build myself_

-This project requires Go 1.16 or above to be built correctly (due to embedding feature)
+This project requires Go 1.16 or above to be built correctly (due to embedding feature).

 _Can we include specifics for the Resource and Condition fields?_